mit-cml/iot-website-source/docs/src/app/pages/StudentIntro.md

 # Welcome Students!

-You may know that you can use MIT App Inventor to build cool mobile apps with your friends and classmates.
-And now with the Internet of Things extension to App Inventor (MIT App Inventor IoT) you can build apps that connect to things – physical or digital objects – in your world!
+You might know that MIT App Inventor lets you create exciting apps for smartphones and tablets with your friends and classmates.
+Now, with the Internet of Things extension to App Inventor (MIT App Inventor IoT) your apps can connect to physical and digital objects all around you!

-MIT App Inventor IoT needs an **external device to connect to and communicate with.** One of the most common devices used for developing for IoT is **Arduino (arduino.cc).
-Arduino lets you connect all kinds of sensors** (like sensors that can tell us the temperature, or how loud it is in a room) **and other inputs** (like buttons and switches) to an Arduino.
-We can then program the Arduino using App Inventor to allow us to **trigger other outputs connected to the Arduino** (like turning on a light, playing a sound, or moving a motor), **or send events to other devices like our smartphones!**
+You can build apps that control lights, buttons, buzzers, motors, robots, electrical appliances and a growing universe of connected devices.
+You can choose from a wealth of sensors&mdash;for temperature, sound, light, color, moisture, motion, touch, heart rate and many others, with new sensors appearing daily.
+You can combine controls and sensors with all the other features of your App Inventor apps like speech recognition, databases and communication.

+To build IoT apps you'll need an <em>IoT device controller</em>, which connects to the various devices and manages the communication with your smartphone.
+One of the most popular device controllers for IoT development is the Arduino but there are other controllers available.

+This first release of MIT App Inventor IoT supports the Arduino 101 and the BBC:Microbit controllers, with support for more controllers coming.

 ### MIT App Inventor IoT resources can be found on the following pages: